bensonkitia/bensonkitia.com/content/about.md

 Hi, I'm Benson Kitia, a 15 year old builder in Chicago.
 I use the pronouns he/him/his.

-Right now, I'm writing this blog and satirical tech news articles at [The Variant](https://thevariant.net), learning lots of things, and building a new way to discover and share your favorite iOS apps.
+Right now, outside of being a full-time student, I'm writing about various things here, writing satirical tech news articles at [The Variant](https://thevariant.net), learning lots of things, and building a new way to discover and share your favorite iOS apps.

 ![a picture of Benson Kitia](https://i.imgur.com/I6gQsQz.jpg "a picture of Benson Kitia")

 ## Connect

-You can find me @bensonkitia on most platforms.

 - [Twitter](https://twitter.com/bensonkitia)
 - [GitHub](https://github.com/bensonkitia)